JacksonLLee/cls-proceedings/readme.md

 This tool is based essentially on what was used to compile the CLS 48 volume, plus a few upgrades.
+It has been used to compile the CLS 50 and CLS 51 volumes.

 Download
 --------